Near-Optimal Private Tests for Simple and MLR Hypotheses: Simulation

 For conservative p-value calculation, we adopt the Monte Carlo procedure from \citet{barber2022testing}: if the test statistic such as the log likelihood ratio test is determined such that smaller values are seen as evidence against the null.
 Let $\mathbb{I}_m := \mathbf{1}\!\left\{ t(\underline{x}^{(m)}) \ge t(\underline{x}) \right\}$.
 Given $M$ i.i.d. draws from the null distribution, $\underline{x}^{(1)},\ldots,\underline{x}^{(M)}$, a p-value is,

-For methods that were not designed for Gaussian DP, we replaced their noise adding distribution (Laplace or Tulap) with Gaussian noise so that all methods satisfy the same level of Gaussian DP guarantee.
+For methods not originally designed under Gaussian DP, we replace their noise-adding distributions (Laplace or Tulap) with Gaussian noise calibrated under its composition rules, so that all methods achieve equally tight privacy guarantees.
 Additional simulation results can be found in Appendix~\ref{appendix: simulation}.